It is a broad medical term used to denote kidney disease or damage, which can eventually lead to kidney failure.

 Diabetic nephropathy is the most common cause of end-stage kidney disease, which may require hemodialysis or even kidney transplantation.
 It is associated with an increased risk of death, particularly from cardiovascular disease.

 In the US, diabetic nephropathy affected approximately 6.9 million people from 2005-to 2008.
 Consequently, the number of people with diabetes and diabetic nephropathy is expected to increase substantially by 2050.

 Immunoglobulin A (IgA) nephropathy

 Immunoglobulin A nephropathy (IgA nephropathy), also known as immunoglobulin A nephritis, Berger’s disease (/ bɛərʒeɪ /) (and variations), or sympharyngitic glomerulonephritis.

-It is a kidney disease (or nephropathy); specifically it is a form of glomerulonephritis or an inflammation of the glomeruli of the kidney.
+It is kidney disease (or nephropathy); specifically, it is a form of glomerulonephritis or inflammation of the kidney’s glomeruli.

 Immunoglobulin A nephropathy is the most common glomerulonephritis worldwide.
 Primary immunoglobulin A nephropathy is characterized by the deposition of the immunoglobulin A antibody in the glomerulus.